-This site takes in several different parcels of land.
-They are ABP’s Humber International Enterprise Park, the Yorkshire Energy Park, Saltend Chemicals Park and eastern portion of the Port of Hull.
-A new hydrogen plant is proposed within this zone as well as the opportunity to decarbonise Saltend Chemicals Park and create exportable surplus of hydrogen and decarbonised chemical products.
-The Yorkshire Energy Park offers immediate developable opportunities including incubation spaces and also the Saltend proposed site for Pensana plc, a rare earth processing plant which forms part of the magnet / battery supply chain for offshore wind and electric vehicles.
+Hull East will be host to a new hydrogen plant bringing the opportunity to decarbonise Saltend Chemicals Park and create exportable surplus of hydrogen and decarbonised chemical products.
+It is also home to The Yorkshire Energy Park which offers immediate developable opportunities including incubation spaces, and the proposed site for Pensana plc, a rare earth processing plant which forms part of the magnet / battery supply chain for offshore wind and electric vehicles.

 A unique opportunity to co-locate supply chain for the new Siemens rail factory (under construction).
 The site takes in a large undeveloped site with excellent transport links.
 The site is ideally situated to address deprivation in Hull, Goole, Scunthorpe as well as East Yorkshire (Doncaster, Wakefield)

-This is centred on Able’s proposed Marine Energy Park, with scope for rapid development in new offshore wind manufacturing jobs.
+This is centred on Able Humber Port, with scope for rapid development in new offshore wind manufacturing jobs.
 The site also includes a portion of ABP’s coal stock yard which can be redeveloped once the coal trade ceases in the next two years.